criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using securityContext <a name="securityContext"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `securityContext` option allows you to define a user ID and a group ID to run the container processes under.
+Use `securityContext`  to define a user ID and a group ID to run the container processes under.
 When you do this, the first step the container goes through, prior to starting Cribl Stream, is to `chown` the `/opt/cribl` directory (recursively) to that user/group ID.
 On the logstream-leader chart, it also `chown`s the `/opt/cribl/config-volume` directory tree.
 It then starts the `entrypoint.sh` script as the specified user.

 ### Example
 This example runs the processes under the user ID of `1020` and the group ID of `30`.